A Parent’s Guide to Bloom’s Taxonomy

 Bloom’s Taxonomy is a hierarchy of critical thinking skills that figures prominently in all levels of education and in educational reform.
+It provides a structured model for understanding and organizing educational objectives across varying levels of learning.
 While well-known to educators, school administrators and academics, the taxonomy is less familiar to many who work in other industries.
 However, anyone interested in the way kids learn will find that it’s worth having a basic knowledge of this complex model.

 The cognitive processes categorized and classified in Bloom’s Taxonomy describe what students are expected to learn and be able to do, and are therefore applicable to lesson planning and testing.
 They are also applicable in the home, as caretakers set chores and tasks for kids and help them grow their attentiveness and sense of responsibility.